 Continue down Royal Street for half a block (good gallery browsing here).
 Turn left on St. Philip.
 Go one block to:

 This National Historic Landmark claims to be the oldest continually operating bar in the country and the legend is that it was the headquarters of Jean Lafitte and his pirates, who posed as blacksmiths and used it to fence goods they’d plundered on the high seas.
 It still reflects the architectural influence of late-1700s French colonists.
 It may also be the oldest building in the Mississippi Valley, but that has not been documented.
 An unfortunate exterior renovation trying to replicate the original brick and plaster makes it look fake (it’s actually not), but the candlelit interior is still an excellent place to imagine 19th-century Quarter life and swill some grog.

 Turn right onto Bourbon Street and follow it 2 blocks to Governor Nicholls Street.
 Turn right and go 1 block to the corner of Royal Street:

-James Gallier, Jr., built this house in 1857 as his residence.
+James Gallier, Jr., built this house as his residence in 1857.
 He and his father were two of the city’s leading architects.
-Novelist Anne Rice based Lestat and Louis’s home in Interview with the Vampire on this house.
+Anne Rice based Lestat and Louis’s home in Interview with the Vampire on this house.

 Turn left onto Ursulines Street, toward the river.